taolee24/INFSCI_2545/hw3/README.md

 ###Scenario 1

-        Given I am in the log in page, http://store.demoqa.com/tools-qa/ And I registered with username taolee and password 13818186731 When I input the correct username and password.
+        Given I am in the log in page, http://store.demoqa.com/tools-qa/ and I registered with username taolee and password 13818186731
+        When I input the correct username and password.
         Then I can log in the web site.

 ###Scenario 2

-        Given I am in the log in page, http://store.demoqa.com/tools-qa/ And I registered with username taolee and password 13818186731 When I input the correct username taolee and incorrect password 123 Then I should get an error message
+        Given I am in the log in page, http://store.demoqa.com/tools-qa/ and I registered with username taolee and password 13818186731
+        When I input the correct username taolee and incorrect password 123 Then I should get an error message

 ###Scenario 3

-        Given I am in the log in page, http://store.demoqa.com/tools-qa/ And I registered with username taolee and password 13818186731 When I input the incorrect usrname and password Then I should get an error message
+        Given I am in the log in page, http://store.demoqa.com/tools-qa/ and I registered with username taolee and password 13818186731
+        When I input the incorrect usrname and password Then I should get an error message